Ducks vs. Blackhawks Prediction & Picks - December 7

 Ducks vs. Blackhawks Prediction & Picks: Line, Spread, Over/Under - December 7

-The Anaheim Ducks (10-15) go on the road against the Chicago Blackhawks (7-16-1, losers of four straight) at United Center.
-The contest on Thursday, December 7 begins at 8:30 PM ET on NBCS-CHI, BSSC, BSSD, and ESPN+.
+The Chicago Blackhawks (7-16-1) will try to break a four-game losing streak when they face the Anaheim Ducks (10-15) at home on Thursday, December 7 at 8:30 PM ET on NBCS-CHI, BSSC, BSSD, and ESPN+.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the last 10 contests for the Ducks, their offense has put up 21 goals while their defense has given up 43 (they have a 1-9-0 record in those games).
-In 29 power-play opportunities during that span, they have capitalized with seven goals (24.1% conversion rate).
+In the past 10 outings for the Ducks (1-9-0), their offense has put up 21 goals while their defense has conceded 43 goals.
+They have registered 29 power-play opportunities during that span, and have scored seven goals (24.1%).

-Before watching this matchup, here is our pick for which team will bring home the win in Thursday's hockey action.
+To prepare for this matchup, here is who we expect to bring home the win in Thursday's hockey game.

 Ducks vs. Blackhawks Predictions for Thursday

-Our computer projections model for this game expects a final tally of Blackhawks 4, Ducks 3.
+Our computer projections model for this encounter predicts a final result of Blackhawks 4, Ducks 3.

 - Spread Pick: Blackhawks (+1.5)